Student Conduct and Civility

 e. any action taken that relates to the matter

-The completed complaint form or a document including the information listed above be forwarded directly to the Dean of Student Life and Service-Learning or their Designee.
+The completed complaint form or a document including the information listed above be forwarded directly to the Vice President for Student Affairs or their Designee.

 2. Investigation and Disciplinary Hearing

-Within seven working days after the complaint is received, the Dean of Student Life and Service-Learning or their Designee (the "Hearing Officer") shall complete a preliminary investigation of the complaint.
+Within seven working days after the complaint is received, the Vice President for Student Affairs or their Designee (the "Hearing Officer") shall complete a preliminary investigation of the complaint.
 The accused Student or Student organization shall initiate contact within seven working days with the Hearing Officer to schedule a Disciplinary Hearing.
 Failure to schedule and/or attend the Disciplinary Hearing may result in the accused Student being placed on interim suspension.

 Prior to the Disciplinary Hearing, the Hearing Officer will provide the Student or Student organization with written notice of the hearing and the alleged violation of the Student Code of Conduct.
 At the Disciplinary Hearing, the Student or Student organization will be given a copy of the complaint and the Disciplinary Hearing Officer will inform the Student or Student Organization of the results of their preliminary investigation.